Central Area Plan Update

 Please join ongoing discussions and share ideas for updating the City's 2003 "Central Area Plan."
 Stakeholders are encouraged to reference the City's 2009 "Central Area Action Plan" and 2021 "Central City Recovery Roadmap" for information about the City's formal planning goals and accomplishments within the area.
 To stay updated on the process, sign up to receive email notifications.

-Meeting participants will engage in a series of activities to help refine the City's priorities for downtown arts & entertainment, economic development, transportation & infrastructure, housing and related subjects that will be formalized in the plan's goals and objectives in 2024.
-The event will include prizes, a kids' table and light refreshments.
-Learn more and RSVP.
+On December 6, 2023, nearly 150 Chicagoans gathered at the Cultural Center to engage in a series of activities designed to help refine the City's priorities for downtown arts & entertainment, economic development, transportation & infrastructure, housing and related subjects.
+These priorities will be formalized in the plan's goals and objectives in 2024.

 Open House | Tuesday, May 23